Let's talk pencil sharpeners for artists...

 The recommended pencil sharpener (Staples Heavy Duty Sharpener) is a beast... it's great because it sharpens pencils quickly, and is relatively easy to unjam, however it is not easily available outside of North America.

-Unfortunately not everyone can easily get to Staples, or have one delivered to their house, so here are some alternatives from other students as well as tips and tricks for getting razor sharp pencils to work with...
+Unfortunately not everyone can easily get to Staples, or have one delivered to their house.
+Here are some alternatives from students as well as tips and tricks for getting razor sharp pencils to work with and let's find the best pencil sharpener for artists like you.

 Pros - fast, effective